-We can create a simple software component to store the data in the address book (i.e. list of names etc) and the operations we can perform (i.e add address, find telephone number etc).
+We can create a simple software component to store the data in the address book (i.e. list of names etc) and the operations, things we can do with the address book (i.e add address, find telephone number etc).